BlueFlo0d/cl-liballegro/README.md

 3. Run system

 ## Mac OSX Gotchas
 Running on OSX tends to behave oddly with threads because it requires GUI related code to run in the main thread (affects programs outside of Common Lisp too).
 The Allegro 5 library has a solution with [al_run_main](https://liballeg.org/a5docs/trunk/misc.html#al_run_main).
+Define a callback with [https://common-lisp.net/project/cffi/manual/html_node/defcallback.html](defcallback) and pass it to `AL:RUN-MAIN`.

 ```lisp
 ;; First define a callback